Other products

 None.

-4.5 Special precautions for use
+3.5 Special precautions for use

-Special precautions for use in animals:
+Special precautions for safe use in the target species:

-Use of the product should be based on susceptibility testing of the strain of bacteria isolated from the fish.
+Use of the veterinary medicinal product should be based on susceptibility testing of the strain of bacteria isolated from the fish.
 If this is not possible, therapy should be based on local (regional, farm level) epidemiological information about susceptibility of the target bacteria.

 Chloramphenicol type antibacterials may prolong the effects of anaesthetics.